alexretana/JobPilot-JobSearchAssistant/frontend_update_strategy.md

 ## Objective
 Update all frontend TSX components to integrate with the new service layer (UserProfileService, JobService, SkillBankService, etc.) without maintaining legacy API compatibility.
 This approach reduces complexity and aligns the frontend with the current backend API structure.

+## Current Status
+✅ Playwright testing infrastructure has been successfully set up ✅ Baseline tests have been created for key components ✅ Component identification has been completed for all categories 🔄 UserProfile components update in progress
+🔄 JobSearch components update in progress
+⏸️ Other components pending

 ## High-Level Approach

 ### 1. Systematic Component Analysis
-- Identify all components importing legacy API modules (`userProfileApi`, `jobApi`, `skillBankApi`)
+- ✅ Identify all components importing legacy API modules (`userProfileApi`, `jobApi`, `skillBankApi`)
-- Categorize components by functionality (UserProfile, Job Search, Skill Bank, etc.)
+- ✅ Categorize components by functionality (UserProfile, Job Search, Skill Bank, etc.)
-- Document current usage patterns and dependencies
+- ✅ Document current usage patterns and dependencies

 ### 2. Playwright Testing Setup
-- Install and configure Playwright for end-to-end testing
+- ✅ Install and configure Playwright for end-to-end testing
-- Create baseline tests that document current component behavior
+- ✅ Create baseline tests that document current component behavior
-- Set up test infrastructure and utilities
+- ✅ Set up test infrastructure and utilities
-- Verify testing environment works correctly
+- ✅ Verify testing environment works correctly

 ### 3. Service Integration
-- Replace legacy API imports with new service class imports
+- 🔄 Replace legacy API imports with new service class imports
-- Instantiate appropriate service classes in each component
+- 🔄 Instantiate appropriate service classes in each component
-- Adapt component logic to use new service method signatures
+- 🔄 Adapt component logic to use new service method signatures
-- Update TypeScript types to match new service interfaces
+- 🔄 Update TypeScript types to match new service interfaces

 ### 4. Missing Functionality Implementation
-- Identify utility functions that were part of legacy APIs
+- Implement utility functions that were part of legacy APIs
-- Reimplement these as standalone utility functions or add to appropriate services
 - Examples: `calculateCompleteness`, `formatSalaryRange`, `validateProfile`

 ### 5. Component-by-Component Updates
-- Update components in functional groups (UserProfile, Job Search, etc.)
+- 🔄 Update components in functional groups (UserProfile, Job Search, etc.)
-- Use Playwright tests to verify functionality after each update
+- ✅ Use Playwright tests to verify functionality after each update
 - Maintain consistent patterns across all components

 ### 6. Validation and Testing